 The Members of Prime Securities Limited

-Report on the Audit of the Standalone Financial Statements
+Report on the Audit of the Standalone Basis for Opinion

-We have audited the accompanying standalone financial statements of PRIME SECURITIESLIMITED ("the Company") which comprise the Balance Sheet as at March 312019 the Statement of Profit and Loss (including Other Comprehensive Income) thestatement of Changes in Equity and the statement of Cash Flow for the year ended on thatdate and a summary of the significant accounting policies and other explanatoryinformation (hereinafter referred to as "standalone financial statements").
+1. We have audited the accompanying standalone financial statements ofPrime Securities Limited (the Company') which comprise the Balance Sheet as at 31March 2022 the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Cash Flow and the Statement of Changes in Equity for the year then ended anda summary of the significant accounting policies and other explanatory information.

-2. In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and exceptfor the effects of the matters described in the Basis for Qualified Opinion section of ourreport give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 31 2019the total comprehensive income (comprising of profit and other comprehensive income) thechanges in equity and its cash flows and for the year ended on that date.
+2. In our opinion and to the best of our information and according tothe explanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 (the Act') in the manner so requiredand give a true and fair view in conformity with the Indian Accounting Standards(Ind AS') specified under section 133 of the Act read with the Companies (IndianAccounting Standards) Rules 2015 and other accounting principles generally accepted inIndia of the state of affairs of the Company as at 31 March 2022 and its profit(including other comprehensive income) its cash flows and the changes in equity for theyear ended on that date.

-Auditing ("SAs") specified under section 143(10) of the Act.
-Ourresponsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the StandaloneFinancial Statements section of ourreport.
-We are independent of the Company inaccordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India ("ICAI") together with theindependence requirements that are relevant to our audit of the standalone financialstatements under the provisions of the Act and the Rules made thereunder and we havefulfilled our other ethical responsibilities in accordance with these requirements and theICAI's Code of Ethics.
-We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our qualified opinion on the standalone financialstatements.
+3. We conducted our audit in accordance with the Standards on Auditingspecified under section 143(10) of the Act.
+Our responsibilities under those standards arefurther described in the Auditor's Responsibilities for the Audit of the StandaloneFinancial Statements section of our report.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia (ICAI') together with the ethical requirements that are relevant to our auditof the standalone financial statements under the provisions of the Act and the rulesthereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
+We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters